 '''

 mips switch:

 /

 a0 contains a pointer to the old thread's struct pcb.

 al contains a pointer to the new thread's struct pcb.

 The only thing we touch in the pcb is the first word, which

 we save the stack pointer in.
 The other registers get saved

 on the stack, namely:

 s0-s8

 gp, ra

 The order must match arch/mips/include/switchframe.h.

 /

 / Allocate stack space for saving 11 registers.
 114 = 44 /

-addi sp, sp, -44

 '''